 - Supporting: Assure your student that you will fill in any word that is difficult.
 When you do, enunciate clearly and encourage your student to repeat the word clearly.
 A phrase like “Now you say it” works well.
 Although it is tempting to use words like “I know you know this one”, please refrain from doing so.
 Students are often challenged by high frequency words such as “of”, “if”, or “for”.
 Quickly vocalizing words without judgement increases fluency, promotes comprehension, and makes your student feel safe and supported.

 - Encouraging Inquisitiveness: Invite your student to ask questions.
 For example: “If you see a new word or idea that you want me to explain… just ask.
 I am always happy to answer your questions.”
-By encouraging questions, you are promoting inquisitiveness and engagement, which will be carried back to the classroom.
+By encouraging questions, you are promoting inquisitiveness and engagement.

 - Setting Goals: If your student asks to take possession of the book before completion, decline with a simple explanation such as “If I give it to you now, you just have a book.
 If I give it to you after we finish reading it together, then you will have a book that you can read to others!”

 To get a feel for how we read, take a minute to watch this short video!…